Amid new bombings, Ukraine now seen as a war of attrition

 “It’s had the effect of him moving his forces into a woodchipper,” Austin told CBS on Sunday.

-In major cities across Ukraine, hundreds of men, women and children have already been killed in Russian bombardments, while millions have raced to underground shelters or fled the country.
+In Ukraine's major cities, hundreds of men, women and children have been killed in Russian bombardment.
+Millions have moved to underground shelters or fled the country.

 At least 20 babies carried by Ukrainian surrogate mothers are stuck in a makeshift bomb shelter in Kyiv, waiting for parents to enter the war zone to pick them up.
 The infants — some only days old — are being cared for by nurses trapped in the shelter by constant shelling from Russian troops trying to encircle the city.